playablefashion/spl/Buzzkill/README.md

 Ideally, having a glue gun and iron per 5 students helps.
 Also, 1 scissors per person helps, but can be a scissor per 2 students.
 Otherwise, there will a bottlenecking problem at the hot glue gun and iron stations.

 - Glue gun and glue sticks
-- Scissors that can cut fabric
+- Scissors sharp enough so that it can cut fabric
-- Iron (NOTE: any crappy iron will d, whether travel or regular.
-Just keep in mind that inevitable the adhesive will get on the surface and make it unusable for regular clothes ironing.
+- Iron (NOTE: any crappy iron will do, whether travel or regular.
+Just keep in mind that inevitably the adhesive will get on the surface and make it unusable for regular clothes ironing.
 So it is best to designate the iron as a “craft Iron”.)
-- Scrap cotton fabric (NOTE: 1ft x 1 ft piece should suffice.
+- Scrap cotton fabric (NOTE: 1 ft x 1 ft piece should suffice.
 Must be 100% cotton so it doesn’t burn.
 Have one of these per iron you have.)

 ## Setting Up
 - Brightly lit room